Calling NULL Pointer Hello World in C

 /* ... */

-To load our .zerotext section to 0 is fairly easy, just put .zerotext : { *(.zerotext) } into the first line of SECTIONS,
+To load our .zerotext section to 0 is straightforward, just put .zerotext : { *(.zerotext) } into the first line of SECTIONS,

 1